ray-project/ray/doc/source/rllib-models.rst

             return tf.reshape(
                 linear(self.last_layer, 1, "value", normc_initializer(1.0)), [-1])

-        def loss(self):
+        def custom_loss(self, policy_loss):
-            """Builds any built-in (self-supervised) loss for the model.

-            For example, this can be used to incorporate auto-encoder style losses.
-            Note that this loss has to be included in the policy graph loss to have an effect (done for built-in algorithms).
+            """Override to customize the loss function used to optimize this model.

+            This can be used to incorporate self-supervised losses (by defining a loss over existing input and output tensors of this model), and supervised losses (by defining losses over a variable-sharing copy of this model's layers).

+            You can find an runnable example in examples/custom_loss.py.

+            Arguments:
+                policy_loss (Tensor): scalar policy loss from the policy graph.

             Returns:
-                Scalar tensor for the self-supervised loss.
+                Scalar tensor for the customized loss for this model.
             """
+            return policy_loss

+        def custom_stats(self):
+            """Override to return custom metrics from your model.

+            The stats will be reported as part of the learner stats, i.e.,
+                info:
+                    learner:
+                        model:
+                            key1: metric1
+                            key2: metric2

+            Returns:
+                Dict of string keys to scalar tensors.
+            """
-            return tf.constant(0.0)
+            return {}

     ModelCatalog.register_custom_model("my_model", MyModelClass)